-Lapid participants meet with Dr. Lynne B Harrison and Hillel leaders during a training seminar in Washington, D.C.
+LAPID participants meet with Dr Lynne B Harrison and Hillel leaders during a training seminar in Washington, D.C.

-Meet LAPID participants.
-They are: Veronica Albert, assistant program director, Hillel Uruguay; Neil A. Cantor, director of Jewish student life, Hillel of Metro Detroit; Natalia Etkin, program coordinator, Hillel Buenos Aires (Argentina); Erica Frankel, program coordinator, Arts on the Move, NYU Hillel; Gennady Gerovich, program director, Hillel at the College of Staten Island; Alana Kayfetz, executive director, Hillel Ottawa (Canada); Jason Leivenberg, engagement associate, Santa Barbara Hillel; Eric Marcus, program director, Hillel of Cleveland; Natalia Namgaladze, program coordinator, Hillel Tbilisi (Georgia); Leah Newman, program director, Hillel of San Diego UCSD; Jaime Reich, emerging campuses associate, Hillel of Toronto, Canada; Corey Smith, co-associate director, programming and engagement, Hillel of New Orleans; Gady Tenezer, program director, Hillel of Sapir College, Sderot (Israel); Gonzalo Valenci, programs coordinator, Hillel Cordoba (Argentina); Aleksandra (Sasha) Zolbina, assistant director, Hillel of Odessa (Ukraine).
+Meet the LAPID participants: Veronica Albert, assistant program director, Hillel Uruguay; Neil A. Cantor, director of Jewish student life, Hillel of Metro Detroit; Natalia Etkin, program coordinator, Hillel Buenos Aires (Argentina); Erica Frankel, program coordinator, Arts on the Move, NYU Hillel; Gennady Gerovich, program director, Hillel at the College of Staten Island; Alana Kayfetz, executive director, Hillel Ottawa (Canada); Jason Leivenberg, engagement associate, Santa Barbara Hillel; Eric Marcus, program director, Hillel of Cleveland; Natalia Namgaladze, program coordinator, Hillel Tbilisi (Georgia); Leah Newman, program director, Hillel of San Diego UCSD; Jaime Reich, emerging campuses associate, Hillel of Toronto, Canada; Corey Smith, co-associate director, programming and engagement, Hillel of New Orleans; Gady Tenezer, program director, Hillel of Sapir College, Sderot (Israel); Gonzalo Valenci, programs coordinator, Hillel Cordoba (Argentina); Aleksandra (Sasha) Zolbina, assistant director, Hillel Odessa (Ukraine).